-- Encourage staff to reach out to colleagues, family and friends - Avoid early single session interventions such as critical incident debriefing or rush to provide psychological therapy too soon - this could interfere with people's natural ways of coping - Signpost to resources such as local chaplaincy services, professional membership organisations, unions, employee assistance programmes and others - Ensure staff are aware of the following free resources: - NHS staff wellbeing support helpline 0300 131 7000, available from 7am to 11pm seven days a week.
-To use the text service text 85258 or click here to find out more - A range of NHS wellbeing resources NHS Wellbeing Resources - Advice and tips from Every Mind Matters click here - Help for Heroes have developed a useful resource for health and care staff A Field Guide to Self-Care - o Advice and tips from international experts for you and your teams MindEd
+- Encourage staff to reach out to colleagues, family and friends - Don't set up single session interventions such as critical incident debriefing or rush to provide psychological therapy too soon - this could interfere with people's natural ways of coping - Signpost to local resources such as chaplaincy services, professional membership organisations, unions, employee assistance programmes and others - Ensure staff are aware of the following free resources: - NHS staff wellbeing support helpline 0300 131 7000, available from 7am to 11pm seven days a week.
+To use the text service text 85258 or click here to find out more - o A range of NHS wellbeing resources NHS Wellbeing Resources - Advice and tips from Every Mind Matters click here

-- Free resources available to Doctors: - BMA wellbeing support 24 hour support line and peer support service (also available to medical students) - click here - NHS Practitioner Health Service supports practitioners with mental or physical problems including addiction - click here - o GP Health Service call 030003003 300 or email prac.health@nhs.net - MPS members can access 6 free counselling sessions call 0800 1894385 - Although it is normal for staff to find what is happening emotionally difficult, look out for signs of burnout such as feeling emotionally exhausted, tearful, overwhelmed or flat - these feelings should be a cue for staff to get help and workplace support - Most staff members won't require formal psychological interventions.
+- Help for Heroes have developed a useful resource for health and care staff - A Field Guide to Self-Care - Advice and tips from international experts for you and your teams MindEd - Although it is normal for staff to find what is happening emotionally difficult, look out for signs of burnout such as feeling emotionally exhausted, tearful, overwhelmed or flat - these feelings should be a cue for staff to get help and workplace support - Most staff members won't require formal psychological interventions.
 However, symptoms of post-traumatic stress disorder (PTSD) may develop in some staff who have been exposed to very stressful, traumatic or frightening experiences when delivering care to patients.
 Symptoms include reliving what has happened through vivid dreams and flashbacks, feeling very anxious, angry, irritable and guilty.
 Some people will feel low in mood, have trouble sleeping and have physical symptoms.
 For many people these symptoms will improve over time, but if they don't improve after one month, staff can be referred or self-refer for psychological therapy.
 Services will also work with people experiencing depression and anxiety Find an IAPT Service.